i18n-pro/core/README.md

 An example of parsing text using  [Matching Rules](https://github.com/i18n-pro/core/blob/v3.0.0-alpha.2/docs/dist/MATCH_RULE.md)  is as follows:

-The following is an example of  `Copywriting is key`
+The following is an example of  `text-as-key`
 ```js
 // Normal string
 t('Hello World')